JulianKnodt/proof/readme.md

 # Proof

-A basic proof writer written in rust.
+A lisp interpreter written in rust.
+It allows for math and list comprehension.